It's a trap?

 It was designed in a board room to sell toys and sell tickets.
 Not tell a story.

 Every scene is packed with cheesy aliens just begging to be collectible figurines.
 Characters have marketable new outfits.
-Lando gets more play than in Empire to even less memorable effect.
+Lando gets more play than in Empire, where he was already one of the worst parts of the movie, to even less memorable effect.
 The movie stuffs in a few pointless twists for no clear reason, because, hey, the kids liked the twists last time!
 Seriously, can someone give me a good narrative justification for why Leia needs to be Luke’s brother?
-I feel like people don’t complain about how contrived this is nearly enough.
+I feel like people don’t complain about how contrived it is nearly enough.

 Luke turns himself Darth Vader, and everything changes.
 I had truly forgotten just how terrific the subplot of Darth Vader, The Emperor, and Luke having a battle of wills is.
 It’s operatic, almost spiritual stuff, featuring some of John Williams’ most evocative moments of the film.
 A brilliant capstone of the elemental good vs. evil struggle that defines the series.

-While I’ve always thought it was lazy as hell to make the big bad guy a cackling old man in a grim reaper robe, one can not heap enough praise on Ian McDiarmid.
+While I’ve always thought it was lazy as hell to make the big bad guy a cackling old man in a grim reaper robe, one can not heap enough praise on Ian McDiarmid as Emperor Palpatine.
 I say without reservation that he does the best acting of the series, elevating a thin character with some of the most menacing line-readings you will ever hear.
 Give this man an award.

 So, yeah, Return of the Jedi’s problems are legion: Harrison Ford can barely get through a take without yawning or rolling his eyes — odd after he was so electric in Empire.
 The speeder chases lack the majesty or visual grace of the battle on Hoth.
 Admiral Ackbar says “it’s a trap!”
 (Okay, I actually love that moment.)

-But when the credits roll as Luke stares upon the pyre of his dead father, shadows of grief and regret and longing on Mark Hamill’s face, fireworks in the sky… Damn, I still kind of love it.
+But when the credits start rolling as Luke stares upon the pyre of his dead father, shadows of grief and regret and longing on Mark Hamill’s face, fireworks in the sky… Damn, I still kind of love it.

 - Review Project: 2009 Top 100